alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 lets Alice and Bob learn who is richer.

-Before going any further, we need to set up ground rules on what security guarantees we want to acheive.
-We're going to assume adversaries are *semi-honest*, also known as *honest-but-curious*.
+Before going any further, I should explain what security guarantees we're trying to acheive.
+We're going to make something secure against *semi-honest* adversaries, also known as *honest-but-curious*.
 In the semi-honest model, Alice and Bob never lie, following the specified protocol exactly.
-(That's the "honest" part.)
-However, after they finish communicating, Alice and Bob can go back over the messages received, and try to extract information about the other person's input.
+However, after the protocol, Alice and Bob will analyze the messages received to try to extract information about the other person's input.

-(That's the "curious" or "semi-honest" part.)
+Assuming neither party lies sounds naive, but in some settings it's good enough.

-Assuming neither party lies sounds naive, but it's good enough for some settings.
+From a historical perspective, Yao's garbled circuits were the first protocol that showed secure computation was even possible.
-From a historical perspective, Yao's garbled circuits were the first protocol that showed secure computation was possible at all.
-They form a stepping stone towards protocols safe against malicious adversaries; explaining those protocols is above the scope of this post.
+Often, semi-honest protocols form a stepping stone towards the malicious case, where we allow lying.
+Explaining protocols for malicious adversaries is above the scope of this post.